-This strategy will require the completion of the Economic and Monetary Union, while aiming to avoid a two-speed Union.
+This strategy will require the completion of the Economic and Monetary Union.
 To remain viable in the long run, the euro zone must reinforce its economic union, notably through a common budgetary capacity and a radical strengthening of democratic accountability for decisions on European economic governance, without which there can be no legitimacy and no prospect of winning the hearts and minds of disenchanted Europeans.
 This task should go hand in hand with the completion of the Single Market and support for European re-industrialisation.